the purpose of this site.

 You might thing from viewing this site that this would be my only collection or the only thing I have time to do each day.

-I live in Seattle and ride the ferry each day to work in the City.
-I am twice married with four adult children and four grandchildren, with a fifth on the way!
+I live in Poulsbo, Washington and ride the ferry each day to Seattle.
+I am twice married with four adult children and six grandchildren!
 I love biking, traveling, great food at home or in restaurants.
 This is not my only collection.
 I have many.
 The one that claims most of my energies these days is the Russo-Japanese War, particularly the sake cups.
 I served in the Navy, enlisting at 17 and returning to school under the GI Bill and getting my commission as a Special Operations Officer.
 I spent 18 years of sea duty on five ships that took me all over the world.
 I retired some years ago and utilize the postgraduate degree the Navy provided as a means to pay the bills.
-Each year I try to visit one of the ports of the Cruise, in 2019 I am thinking Malta to see the "Chapel of Bones."
-My bucketlist of ports is down to three, Albany, Valletta, and Amoy.
-I hope to start posting some of the photographs from these adventures soon.
+Each year I try to visit one of the ports of the Cruise, in 2018 I visited Malta to see the "Chapel of Bones," in 2019 Tangier, Morocco.
+This year with some planning I hope to visit Melbourne and Albany if things open up.
+My bucket list of ports gets smaller each year.

 What are the Highlights of this Website?